Blue Mountains City Art Gallery | Blue Mountains Cultural Centre | Australia

 Supported by the Ontario Arts Council

 Karen Miranda Abel’s Liminal Refugia is an atmospheric, embodied reflection on the deep time interrelationships between earth (stone), water (rain) and fire (sunlight) that manifest in the ancient Triassic sandstone caves of Australia’s Greater Blue Mountains UNESCO World Heritage Area.
-Highlighting the stability and mysterious purity of these timeless, shrouded ecologies, Abel invites visitors to navigate a sense of temporal elemental refuge—time travel in terrestrial stillness—through resonance in grounded moments of contemplation and visualization about geologic time.
+Highlighting the stability and mysterious purity of these timeless, shrouded ecologies, Abel invites visitors to navigate a sense of temporal elemental refuge—time travel in terrestrial stillness—through resonance in grounded moments of contemplation and visualization of geologic time.

 Also known as rock shelters, the shallow sandstone caves of the Greater Blue Mountains differ from deep limestone caves, such as the renowned Jenolan Caves, as they do not possess what is defined in speleology as a “dark zone.”
 Beyond the undulating portal at the cave mouth, these spaces house what is known as a “twilight zone.”
 This liminal quality of light and space conjures a sensation of an in-between state—suspension between worlds, between times—in the crepuscular glow of these cloaked environments.
 Through visitation to such a primeval threshold, it’s as if one momentarily stands in the footsteps of an irrecoverable distance of time, sustaining a prolonged glance at an overarching order of magnitude.

 Shielded from the elements yet created by them, the sandstone caves of the Greater Blue Mountains are mainly formed in the Narrabeen strata, sedimentary layers that tell the story of more than 200 million years of intricate and enduring geological history of eastern Australia’s Sydney Basin.
 Found at the bases and cliff edges of globally significant sandstone pagoda formations unique to the Greater Blue Mountains, these commanding geomorphic structures were sculpted over time by the slow movement of water through stone.
 This process of cavernous weathering etches the quartz grains from the absorbent sandstone body.
-Like a mythic hourglass, waves of time gradually deposit a soft mineral bed; a bone-dry beach harboured beneath the cave’s protective stone arch.
+Like a mythic hourglass, waves of time gradually deposit a soft mineral bed as the stone hollows; a bone-dry beach harboured beneath the cave’s protective stone arch.

 In the rugged Australian bushland, these stone chambers have offered asylum from oppressive heat, bush fire, prevailing winds and storm events for millennia, constituting vital refugia for humans and wildlife such as the Rock Ringlet Butterfly, Rock Warbler, Superb Lyrebird, Masked Owl, Eastern Cave Bat, Black Rock Skink and Common Wombat.
 The dry, shielded nature of these ecospheric interiors have similarly safeguarded galleries of Aboriginal art created on the walls of a great number of Blue Mountains caves hundreds or thousands of years ago—an aspect which continues to shelter the vibrancy of these significant art works today.

-At present, many sandstone caves and encompassing bushland areas are increasingly at risk of being forever changed by large-scale anthropogenic disturbances.
+Many sandstone caves and encompassing bushland areas are increasingly at risk of being forever changed by large-scale anthropogenic disturbances.
 Outside of national park boundaries, the impact of underground fossil fuel extraction in unprotected regions of the Greater Blue Mountains shifts the landscape corpus, causing deep vertical fractures that bisect and collapse massive stone pagodas and cliffs, subsequently draining rare hanging swamps and silencing gentle waterfalls.
 This dramatic image of irreversible destruction vividly contrasts with the protective shield that these same ancient stone structures have offered to delicate cave art works created by humans for millennia.

-In the seductive blaze of modernity, it can at times be a challenge to distinguish the sublime primordial rays from the smoldering carbon afterglow.
+In the seductive blaze of modernity, it can, at times, be a challenge to distinguish the sublime primordial rays from the smoldering carbon afterglow.
 Perhaps more imperative than ever are the reminders offered by intimate ecologies that transmit empathic echoes of past worlds and world-views; a humbling clarity in the penumbral twilight of liminal refugia to lift the veil of time.

 VEIL OF TIME